 Even though it may cost more, sometimes it’s better to take a car back to its dealership for repairs.
 Your dealership should know every nook and cranny of your car.
 Some of the better dealers will send out notices reminding you of maintenance, too, keeping you informed and up to date on your car’s needs.
 Don’t dismiss these as cash grabs!
 A well-maintained car costs far, far less than three or four junkers and will last about as long as all of those combined.

 Choosing the best place to take your car is sometimes hit or miss.
 Sometimes you just have to try a place to be sure.
 These preliminary steps will hopefully prevent you from making the same mistakes I did!
-After all you will be entrusting your car and likely your life to a car repair shop so choose carefully.
+After all you will be entrusting your car and likely your life to a car repair shop.